Colored gold: Gray gold

 Gray gold alloys are usually made from gold and palladium.
-A cheaper alternative which does not use palladium is made by adding silver, manganese, and copper to the gold in specific ratios.
+Palladium-containing gray gold alloys are used in jewelry and watchmaking, where the alloy composition is designed to provide a light color while retaining suitable ductility and corrosion resistance.

 Intermetallic

-All the AuX_{2} intermetallics have the cubic fluorite (CaF_{2}) crystal structure, and, therefore, are brittle.
+All the AuX2 intermetallics have the cubic fluorite (CaF2) crystal structure, and, therefore, are brittle.
 Deviation from the stoichiometry results in loss of color.
 Slightly nonstoichiometric compositions are used, however, to achieve a fine-grained two- or three-phase microstructure with reduced brittleness.
 Another way of reducing brittleness is to add a small amount of palladium, copper, or silver.

 The intermetallic compounds tend to have poor corrosion resistance.
 The less noble elements are leached to the environment, and a gold-rich surface layer is formed.
 Direct contact of blue and purple gold elements with skin should be avoided as exposure to sweat may result in metal leaching and discoloration of the metal surface.